 The Rust Belt

-Once known as the industrial heartland of the U.S., the Northeast region along the Midwest and the Great Lakes, spanning up to New York and New Jersey in the West, is nowadays often referred to as Rust Belt, indicating the shrinkage of its once-powerful industrial sector, the ensuing economic decline and population loss.
+Once known as the industrial heartland of the U.S., the Northeast region along the Midwest and the Great Lakes, spanning up to New York and New Jersey in the East, is nowadays often referred to as Rust Belt, indicating the shrinkage of its once-powerful industrial sector, the ensuing economic decline and population loss.
 It’s name can be derived from the abandoned factories and urban decay that have marked the region since the 1970s.

 The Rust Belt has no precise boundaries, as the term pertains to a set of economic and social conditions rather than to an overall geographical region of the U.S.